So you’re looking to learn how to increase bench press strength?

 If you’re doing three or four sets on the bench, you can do a drop set to finish off your last set as a way of capping off your sets on the bench.

-You can do a workout that only drops sets, but it is not for the faint of heart, but if you’re reading this, I assume you are serious in your desire in learning how to increase bench press strength, you could do a total of 6 or 7 drop sets resting 3-5 minutes in between each set.
+You can do a workout that only drops sets, but it is not for the faint of heart, but if you’re reading this, I assume you are serious in your desire in learning how to build bench press strength, you could do a total of 6 or 7 drop sets resting 3-5 minutes in between each set.
 You should drop the weight at least three times each drop set.
 Usually, you cut the weight by about 30% each time.

 My favorite way is to do one massive drop set for the entire workout.
 For this kind of drop set, you drop the weight for a total of 20-30 times until you are benching just the bar.
 Each time you lose the weight you reduce it by the same amount.
 The amount you decrease the poundage depends on what you can bench for at least 6-10 reps.